November in Sicily

 Shopping and Saints

-The harsh winters so common in the Sicily of last century have seemed to disappear, over the past decade the snow comes intermittently and unexpectedly to the main cities.
-While the snow season on Mount Etna is usually abundant and prefect for the lovers of winter sports.
+The harsh winters so common in the Sicily of last century have seemed to disappear, over the past decade, the snow comes intermittently and unexpectedly to the main cities.
+While the snow season on Mount Etna is usually abundant and perfect for the lovers of winter sports.

 After recovering from the festive season comes Carnevale in Italy which is an exorbitant time of the year, beginning in early February and it is a seriously big masquerade party filled with wine, fun, and jokes.
 Traditionally it was a kind of exorcism of decadence before the period of Lent which was forty days of fasting before Easter.
 The result is many elaborate celebrations, parades, floats and costumes throughout Italy.
 The most famous Carnival celebrations in Italy are of course Venice and Viareggio but Acireale in the province is famous for its papier-mâché artists designs and Sciaccia in the province of Agrigento is considered the most ancient Carnevale celebration in Italy.

 So even if winter can be a bit of a bleak time of the year in the mountain villages of Sicily.
 The intermittent rain and hail are interrupted by tiny specks of sunshine quickly smudged out by the billowing charcoal clouds.
 There are still many moments of warm decadence to make a winter visit worthwhile.

 During the blackbird days, the coldest days of the year, it is easy to crave the summer but there are many things to help you savour the winter.